craigT28/ConstrainedNeuralNetworks/README.md

 # ConstrainedNeuralNetworks

+Here are files related to constrained training of neural networks, switched linear projections and dotloss constrained training.

+# Abstract
 Training Neural Networks to Behave Using Interpretability Methods

 Artificial neural networks are excellent machine learning models but are often referred to as “black boxes”, meaning that the reasoning behind their decisions is obscured.
 The field of neural network interpretability attempts to explain why these models make the decisions they do.